tinuzz/gpx-tools/README.md

 gpxtools.py
 -----------

-The scripts describes above are merely wrappers around functions in the gpxtools.py module.
+The scripts described above are merely wrappers around functions in the gpxtools.py module.
 All the real functionality is in the module.